chenckang/webpack-php-mock/README.md

 Below is the description of the type value:

 ##### Type: local
-This is used to mock the interface, you can spcify a local json file in "to", and when you request "from", the content of the "to" will be returned.
-If the mime is "application/json" it will act like a really interface.
+This is used to mock request interface, you can spcify a local json file in "to", and when you request "from", the content of the "to" will be returned.
+If the mime is "application/json" it will act like a real interface.
 The path value of the "to" is relative to the ***jsons.path*** configuration.

 ##### Type: proxy

 This is used for proxy, redirect you "from" request to "to".
-It can used to pull data from a real server.
-Also if you specify the cookie, the proxy will have the authorization info to request to "to".
+It can be used to pull data from a real server.
+Also if you specify the cookie, the proxy will have the authorization info to request backend server.

 ##### Type: php

 This is used for php interpretation.
-Request based on php will use this type.
+Request based on php can use this type.

 #### Deploy to Reconstruct

 Configuration Name: deploy.default

-This is used to reconstruct the project structure to be online-like, we think that when developing in an online-like project will help to reduce error-prone problems that will jump out once you push it online.
+This is used to reconstruct the output files to be online-like.
+We think that developing and testing you project in an online-like structure will help to reduce error-prone problems that will jump out once you push your codes online.

-So just develop it as it is online-like.
+So just test you project as online-like.

 Tips: The deploy configuration is not so completed, it is only capable of simple reconstruct such as move the template file to some other place.
-When you move static files, you browser may complain that it can't find the static files for the link path is just fail.
+When you move the static files, you browser may complain that it can't find the static files for the link path just fails.

 Below is what it look like: